JuDong1214/Pipeline/README.md

 # **Usage**
 ## **Step 1: Annovar Annotaion**
 ### **Input**
 This part of the pipeline is used to create an ANNOVAR formatted output file so that the 3' UTR Prevalenece Script can use it as an input file.
-The input file we used was a SNP list for easy processing.
+One of the many input files we used was the PBC trait SNP list (for easy processing).
 A shortened version follows,
 ```rs1775421
 rs1775420
 rs1818038